10 earthquake safety tips for senior citizens

 5. Instruct your loved ones to move to a safe place, which should be determined beforehand.
 This includes anywhere away from windows, doors and any furniture that might topple.

-6. It's best to sit down in a chair or on the floor during an earthquake, as falling over is possible.
+6. It’s best to sit down in a chair or on the floor during an earthquake, as falling over is possible.
 Tell your loved one to cover his or her head and hold on to something stable.
-It's also useful to stay in the same place until the shaking stops.
+It’s also useful to stay in the same place until the shaking stops.
+A medical alert system with an automatic fall detection device can automatically place a call for help if your loved one is unable to.

 7. If your loved one becomes trapped under debris, he or she should avoid inhaling dust by covering his or her mouth with a hand or handkerchief, then try to make as much noise as possible.